What are Inferior Goods?

 The demand for inferior goods is mostly determined by consumer behavior.
 Due to their affordability, such goods are consumed by consumers with low income.
 However, when a consumer’s income increases, he or she can afford the more expensive substitutes.
-The shift can be explained by different reasons, such as higher quality (e.g., instant noodle vs. meat), additional features (e.g., feature phone vs. smartphone) or more prestigious socio-economic status (e.g., regular clothing vs. designer clothing).
+The shift can be explained by different reasons, such as higher quality (e.g., instant noodle vs. meat), additional features (e.g., basic phone vs. smartphone) or more prestigious socio-economic status (e.g., regular clothing vs. designer clothing).

 At the same time, consumer behavior varies among countries and geographic regions.
 Consumer behavior is determined by various factors, including the prevailing traditions and geographic or climate characteristics.
 Therefore, certain goods can be considered inferior in one geographic region, while in the other region, the same goods will be considered normal.

-As it was mentioned earlier, examples of inferior goods may vary across different regions.
+Examples of inferior goods may vary across different regions.
 Nevertheless, the most common examples include:

 - Cheap groceries (frozen food, canned food, instant noodles, etc.)